NC State Extension Publications

 Skip to Acknowledgments

-The authors wish to express appreciation to Chris Gunter, Rachel Herring, Debra Ireland, Issac Lewis, Chantel Lumpkin, Karen Neill, and Linda Brandon for their assistance in preparing this publication.
+The author wishes to express appreciation to Jeannie Leonard, Chris Gunter, Rachel Herring, Debra Ireland, Issac Lewis, Chantel Lumpkin, Karen Neill, Linda Brandon, and NC State Extension Master Gardener℠ Volunteers of Guilford County for their assistance in preparing this publication.

 Horticultural Science